Place-it-R1: Unlocking Environment-aware Reasoning Potential of MLLM for Video Object Insertion: Place-it-R1 Framework

 \subsubsection{Thinking-aligned Training}

 Our generative pipeline builds upon the VACE~\citep{vace} framework, extending Wan2.1~\citep{wan} for video object insertion.
-As illustrated in Fig.~\ref{fig:Overall}, we integrate reasoning output through two complementary conditioning pathways that work together to achieve physically plausible integration in an end-to-end manner. \textbf{(1) Semantic Conditioning Pathway.} This pathway translates high-level reasoning into generation guidance.
+As illustrated in Fig.~\ref{fig:Overall}, we integrate reasoning output through a dual-branch guidance mechanism that achieves physically plausible integration in an end-to-end manner. \textbf{(1) Semantic Conditioning Pathway.} This pathway translates high-level reasoning into generation guidance.
 We design a lightweight connector module that bridges the representation gap between the MLLM's reasoning space and the diffusion model's conditioning space.
-Specifically, the connector projects environment-aware interaction reasoning tokens, which are derived from the revision and planning stages of our hierarchical reasoning, into the text embedding space used by Wan2.1.
-During training, the connector is optimized to preserve the semantic richness of reasoning outputs while producing effective conditioning signals for the diffusion model.
+Specifically, the connector projects environment-aware CoT tokens, which are derived from the revision and planning stages of our hierarchical reasoning, into the text embedding space used by the diffusion model.
+During training, the connector and the control adapter are jointly optimized to preserve the semantic richness of reasoning outputs while producing effective conditioning signals for the diffusion model.
 This pathway captures \textit{what} and \textit{how} of object insertion, determining interaction types, physical behaviors, and photometric properties. \textbf{(2) Spatial Conditioning Pathway.} Complementing semantic guidance, the spatial pathway ensures precise localization of modifications by directly leveraging the binary masks generated from spatial grounding.
 While semantic conditioning governs the naturalness of interactions, spatial conditioning specifies \textit{where} these interactions occur.